samblenny/ocfpga/experiments/11_try_picorv32/README.md

    What I take from that is, configuring IO pins for anything other than high impedance needs to be approached with caution.

-   The orangecrab-examples/verilog/orangecrab_r0.2.1.pcf file includes lines like,
+   The orangecrab-examples/verilog/orangecrab_r0.2.1.pcf file (*yes, it's a .pcf file, but the syntax is actually that of an lpf file*) includes lines like,

    ```
    LOCATE COMP "clk48" SITE "A9";